michaelrobil/weatherdashboard/README.md

 # Weather-Dashboard

 ## About
-This web application allows the user to know the weather conditions and the future outlook for current location and other countries.
+This web application allows the user to know the weather condition and the future outlook for current location and other countries.

 ## Application ScreenShot
 ![13-weather-dashboard](https://user-images.githubusercontent.com/56613553/74095973-32846300-4abe-11ea-80fd-1a4c50ed1dde.png)